KH-ReFined/KH-ReFined/README.md

 7. In Kingdom Hearts, there was a convenient "Encounter Plus" ability to make the grinding experience more bearable.
 Re:Fined implements this ability into Kingdom Hearts II.
 8. In Kingdom Hearts III, the player can have up to 3 shortcut sets and can cycle between them by using the DPAD.
 This feature is neat, so now it's in Kingdom Hearts II.
 9. CrazyCatz00's English Patch for Kingdom Hearts II - Final Mix on the PS2 had an option in the menu to switch from and to English or Japanese voice acting.
 This mod reimplements that to the games, along with the other respective language paks chosen to be installed.
+10. After defeating Sephiroth and obtaining Fenrir, you can now interact with an Absent Silhouette-like object in the Dark Depths to challenge Sepiroth again.
+11. You can now hide all of the HUD (besides off-action menus and some oddities) by pressing L3.
+You have to set "allowNoHud" in reFined.cfg to true for this to work.
+12. You can now halt the game to take pictures and cool action shots by pressing L3.
+You have to set "allowTimeStop" in reFined.cfg to true for this to work.

 ## Support